ucsd-cse130/wi22/lectures/00-hello.md

 ## Goal: How to Design new Languages

-New hot lanuages being designed in industry as we speak:
+New hot languages being designed in industry as we speak:

 - Flow, React @ Facebook
 - Rust @ Mozilla